-We present new side-channel attacks on implementations of RSA and ElGamal encryption.
-The attacks can extract secret keys using a very low measurement bandwidth (a frequency band of less than $100\,\mathrm{kHz}$, residing under $2\,\mathrm{MHz}$) even when attacking multi-GHz CPUs.
-They targets implementation that use the popular sliding-window and fixed-window (m-ary) modular exponentiation.
+We present new side-channel attacks on RSA and ElGamal implementations that use the popular sliding-window or fixed-window (m-ary) modular exponentiation algorithms.
+The attacks can extract decryption keys using a very low measurement bandwidth (a frequency band of less than $100\,\mathrm{kHz}$ around carrier under $2\,\mathrm{MHz}$) even when attacking multi-GHz CPUs.

-We demonstrate the attacks' feasibility by extracting keys from laptop computers running GnuPG, using a nonintrusive measurement of electromagnetic emanations for a few seconds from a range of 50 cm.
-The measurement is made using cheap and readily-available components, such as a Software Defined Radio USB dongle or a consumer-grade radio receiver.
-The measurement equipment is compact and can operate untethered and concealed, e.g., inside pita bread.
+We demonstrate the attacks' feasibility by extracting keys from GnuPG, in a few seconds, using a nonintrusive measurement of electromagnetic emanations from laptop computers.
+The measurement equipment is cheap and compact, uses readily-available components (a Software Defined Radio USB dongle or a consumer-grade radio receiver), and can operate untethered while concealed, e.g., inside pita bread.